 Anything done before the commencement of this Act by the Commission in accordance with the Local Government (Financial Assistance) Act 1986 of the Commonwealth is valid notwithstanding anything to the contrary in the principal Act as in force before the commencement of this Act.

 ”.

-5 On the date as at which this compilation was prepared, the Public Sector Reform Act 2010 s.
-89 had not come into operation.
-It reads as follows:

-89. Various references to “Minister for Public Sector Management” amended

-(1) This section amends the Acts listed in the Table.

-(2) In the provisions listed in the Table delete “Minister for Public Sector Management” and insert:

-Public Sector Commissioner

-Table